Impact a Child's Life

 Be a positive role model in a child's life.

 A sibling is one of the only persons in an individual’s life who has a shared life experience with having the same parent(s), a similar background or upbringing, and home environment.
-Because of this shared life experience, it is so important to try to keep siblings together when a family intersects with the child welfare system.
+Because of this shared life experience, it is so important to try to keep siblings together.